Creating havens for children

 Community libraries have the potential to offer a vital haven where children can discover books, but they are almost always run by volunteers or staff who have no formal librarian training and few have the funds to buy books.
 As a result, librarians often find it difficult to provide effective support for young readers.

-Creating Book Havens for children
+Creating Book Havens

 Together, the training, funds, books and support we provide will transform under-resourced community libraries into inspiring, welcoming spaces where children will have the opportunity to discover books, read and reach their full potential for year so to come.